-Located on a 30 acre site on the North side of Stanford, KY, the future home of Kentucky Fresh Harvest is currently a working farm.
-Once this year's crops are harvested, the site prep will begin.
+Located on a 30 acre site on the North side of Stanford, KY, the home of Kentucky Fresh Harvest used to be a working farm.

-High-tech greenhouses are renowned for their ability grow quality vegetables in almost any climate imaginable.
-From the snow-covered mountains of Kazakhstan to the jungles of Venezuela and the deserts of Abu Dhabi, OAPI has already established facilities of this kind on five continents spread across the world.
+High-tech greenhouses are renowned for their ability to grow quality vegetables in almost any climate imaginable.
+From the snow-covered mountains of Kazakhstan to the jungles of Venezuela and the deserts of Abu Dhabi, our design and build teams have established facilities of this kind on five continents spread across the world.
 Still, every project needs three basic elements: water, energy, and flat land.

-While water and energy (natural gas, in this case) are generally available across the State of Kentucky, a location must be carefully selected then studied by OAPI's scientists to determine the feasibility of a project.
-Now that we have our relatively flat land as well as the "green light" from the experts at OAPI it is time to break ground and begin site prep.
-During this phase the site will be leveled, utilities will be connected to the site, and hundreds of concrete pylons will be installed in the earth as anchors for the steel frames of the massive greenhouse structures.
+While water and energy (natural gas, in this case) are generally available across the State of Kentucky, a location must be carefully selected then studied by our design team and agronomists to determine the feasibility of a project.
+Once we have our relatively flat land as well as the "green light" from the experts, it is time to break ground and begin site prep.
+During this phase the site is leveled, utilities connected to the site, and hundreds of concrete pylons installed in the earth as anchors for the steel frames of the massive greenhouse structures.

-Once the site prep is complete, the first construction phase will begin in earnest.
+Once the site prep is complete, the first construction phase begins in earnest.

-Finally - as the first seedlings are maturing in the first greenhouse, the second phase of construction will already be underway.
+Finally - as the first seedlings are maturing in the first greenhouse, this last phase of construction will already be underway.

 Just as in Phase 2, timing here is key.
 As the first seedlings are moved into the first greenhouse structure new seeds will be planted and carefully nurtured in the nursery.
 As more greenhouse space becomes available during this final phase of construction, more seeds can be planted to fill the space.
 In this way the cycle is set in motion - from seedling to harvest and back again, over and over, throughout the year - and the true potential of 21st century agricultural methods and technology can finally be realized.